Earn major miles without a major headache, plus double and triple points on gas and groceries.

-American Express Membership Rewards points can be redeemed for gift cards, merchandise, travel reservations, and a variety of other rewards.
-But if you want to get the most value from these points, and you love award travel, you’ll embrace the point transfer options.
+American Express Membership Rewards allow you to redeem points for gift cards, merchandise, travel reservations, and a variety of other rewards.
+If you love award travel and want to get the most value from these points, there’s another option.
+You can embrace the point transfer options.
 Works like this:

 You can transfer your points to the frequent-flier programs of 17 different airlines, and most offer award flights on its partner airlines.
 For example, British Airways is partnered with American, US Airways, and Alaska.
 Furthermore, its distance-based award chart offers some amazing deals — such as flights under 650 miles for just 9,000 points round-trip, or flights from the west coast to Hawaii for just 25,000 miles.

 Other airline-transfer partners including Delta, Hawaiian, Jetblue, Air Canada, and Virgin America.

 Step up to the “Preferred” version of this card and the bonus points can just flow in: Triple points at U.S. supermarkets on up to $6,000 spent each year, double points on gas, and one point per dollar on all other transactions.

 Better yet, use your card at least 30 times during a statement period and you earn 50 percent more points.
 Groceries can earn 4.5 points per dollar and gas can earn 3 points per dollar.
 Not to mention 1.5 points for all other purchases.

 In addition, new cardholders earn 15,000 points after spending $1,000 within three months.
 You also get a year’s subscription to Amazon Prime; which offers free 2-day shipping plus streaming of movies and TV shows.
 That’s worth $99, which offsets the $95 annual fee.